 Mike joined Comcast from Bank of America, where he was the Customer Service & Solutions executive for eChannels & Contact Centers and was responsible for managing a network of 29 contact and operational centers that employed over 20,000 associates and handled almost 1 billion customer calls a year.
 During his tenure at Bank of America, Mike also led the integration of the credit card organization for the Fleet merger, as well as built and implemented the global strategic sourcing recruiting model.

 Mike began his banking career with FleetBoston Financial, where he held various leadership positions in Business Operations, Merger and Acquisition, Human Resources and support/administration, joining Bank of America through the Fleet merger in July, 2004.
 His last role at Fleet was Chief Administrative Officer of the Credit Card division.

-Active in civic affairs and non-profits, has been involved in coaching premier soccer for Montgomery United Soccer club, is a member of the Knights of Columbus, has coached CYO basketball for Mary, Mother the Redeemer church, and is an active volunteer at Gwynedd Mercy Academy High School, He previously served on the Board of Directors of Junior Achievement of SE PA , along with the United Way and InRoads, Inc. in Albany, NY.
+Active in civic affairs and non-profits, has been involved in coaching premier soccer for Montgomery United Soccer club, is a member of the Knights of Columbus, has coached CYO basketball for Mary, Mother the Redeemer church, and is an active volunteer at Gwynedd Mercy Academy High School.
+He previously served on the Board of Directors for the Junior Achievement of SEPA, the United Way and InRoads, Inc. in Albany, NY.